Edictum

 phasestr"before" or "after"

-toolstrTool name to match, or "*" for all tools
+toolstrTool name, or "*" for all tools

-whencallable | NoneOptional filter: when(envelope) -> bool
+whencallable | NoneOptional filter: when(tool_call) -> bool

 Before Hooks

-from edictum import HookRegistration, HookDecision
+from edictum import HookDecision, HookRegistration, ToolCall

 allowed_tools = {"read_file", "list_dir", "search"}

-if envelope.tool_name not in allowed_tools:
+if tool_call.tool_name not in allowed_tools:

-return HookDecision.deny(f"Tool '{envelope.tool_name}' is not in the allowlist")
+f"Tool '{tool_call.tool_name}' is not in the allowlist"

 return HookDecision.allow()